Use case

 Examples

-Open the docs and sample-repo entry points that help browser-heavy teams start faster.
+Open the docs and sample-reference entry points that help browser-heavy teams start faster.

 Next step